 Then he'll hit us at Winterfell.
 His dragon and his whole army together.

 We need to hit him first.

-He looks at Dany.
+Jon looks up at her.
 An idea forms between them.

 I'll go with them.